M.R. Osborne

+Michael Robert Osborne (born 1969) is an English writer, translator, and solicitor whose books concern Christian mysticism, Western esotericism, and philosophical alchemy.
+He is best known within Rosicrucian and Martinist study circles for English-language editions of eighteenth-century manuscripts associated with the Élus Coëns order founded by Martinez de Pasqually.
+He is a member of the American Academy of Religion, ESSWE, Authors Guild, and a practising Solicitor in England and Wales.

 Career

 Osborne has authored multiple published works exploring the relationship between Western esotericism and Christian orthodoxy.
 His research includes analysis of the alchemical influences on William Blake and the theoretical connections between reported haunting experiences and time-slip phenomena.
 In Brazen Serpent: Chaos and Order he examines the "divine code" concealed within the biblical Nehushtan myth, and its association with the so-called 23 enigma.
+His work The Brazen Serpent was described by The Times Literary Supplement as "a good fit for those seeking spiritual enlightenment through alchemy, philosophy and Christianity."
+Montreal-based broadcaster Jonathan Stewart of the Gnostic Wisdom Network expressed the view that the publication of Osborne's translation of Pierre Fournié's What We Have Been, What We Are, And What We Will Become "was anticipated for over a decade."